chtzvt/porter/README.md

 For security reasons, I highly recommend running the Porter service as its own dedicated, unprivileged user account.
 You can create this account using the commands below:

 Note: Adding the `porter` user to the GPIO group is an important step, as it provides the necessary permissions for Porter to modify the Pi's GPIO pins.
+At the time of writing Porter, certain elements of this were still under development.
+If you're still getting permissions errors about accessing `/dev/gpiomem` after adding the porter user to the `gpio group`, you may need to copy the udev rules in this repository (in `scripts/udev.rules`) to `/etc/udev/rules.d/gpio.rules` and reboot for the below to work.

 ```
+useradd -M -N -r -s /bin/false -c "porter service account" porter
+groupadd porter
-adduser --system --no-create-home --group porter
+adduser porter porter
-usermod -a -G gpio porter
 ```

 ### Adding Porter to Systemd